ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 As in `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.

-It is important to note that the schema definitions of the Field Type can be both of arbitrary and serializable format, it is highly recommended to use a simple hash structure.
+It is important to note that the schema definitions of the Field Type can be both of arbitrary and serializable format.
+It is highly recommended to use a simple hash structure.

 !!! note